KeenMate/vite-svelte-adminlte-template/README.md

 ### User controls
 `/src/user-controls` are reusable complex pieces of UI, for example a new password validation tool with password complexity visualiser, that are than used in multiple pages or user controls

+### Modals
+`/src/modals` is where you put your (non)modal dialogs, we call them modals because they mostly are but it can be both

 ## Configuration
 Some of our components or other parts of package have option to be configured via the mechanism in `/src/config.js`